Demographics of Houston: Health

 In 2010 the University of Texas Health Science Center at Houston released a Health of Houston Survey.
 Based on the survey results, 20% of area residents considered themselves to be in poor or fair health.
 Half of the Houston area residents did not have dental insurance.
 The area's percentage of individuals who reported having psychiatric distress was twice the U.S. national average.
 Of the racial groups, after excluding illegal immigrants, Hispanics and Latinos had the lowest rates of health insurance.
 Houston is also part of the Stroke Belt along with many other Southern cities.

+Wealth and income

+As of 2015, in maps showing average income, there is a geographic shape in a form similar to an arrow in the center-west part of Houston, beginning near Downtown Houston and going west to Memorial, which generally has wealthier residents.

 Politics

-In 2013 Allen Turner of the Houston Chronicle reported that residents of Harris County were "consistently conservative in elections," voting for Republican candidates in local, state and federal elections.
+In 2013 Allen Turner of the Houston Chronicle reported that residents of Harris County were "consistently conservative in elections", voting for Republican candidates in local, state and federal elections.
 But, according to a Rice University Kinder Institute for Urban Research 2013 opinion poll, they were surprisingly liberal on a variety of hot-button social topics, "such as immigration, gun control and equal matrimonial rights for same-sex couples".